About the Journal

 All articles published by the Bulletin de la Dialyse à Domicile are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.

 Publishing in the Bulletin de la Dialyse à Domicile is free of charge.
-All costs are paid by the RDPLF.
+The RDPLF pays all costs.

-Copyright of articles published in the Bulletin de la Dialyse à Domicile is retained by the author with respect to the license Common Creative CC by 4.0.
+Copyright of articles published in the Bulletin de la Dialyse à Domicile is retained by the author concerning the license Common Creative CC by 4.0.
 See details on copyright and license on this link.

 - The full text of all articles is deposited in digital archives to guarantee long-term digital preservation.

 - The Bulletin de la Dialyse à Domicile adheres to the rules of ethics et and good practices of open-access publications

 - We respect the privacy of readers, authors, and subscribers

 - The authors must obtain informed consent for any publication dealing with human research.

 - The Bulletin de la Dialyse à Domicile does not publish any advertising.

 - Hosting and journal software: The Bulletin de la Dialyse à Domicile is published with Open Journal Systems (OJS), a journal management and publishing system developed by the Public Knowledge Project.
 It is hosted on the server of the University of Leuven in Belgium (https://ojs.uclouvain.be/)